 While a diet consisting of high amounts of vegetables and fruits can be beneficial, diets restricted in meat and dairy products may reduce the intake of essential nutrients leading to nutritional deficiencies.
 Some variations of the diet encourage daily sunbathing to energize the fatty acids, and a coffee or oil enema.
 Coffee enemas can result in electrolyte imbalance, infections, proctocolitis (inflammation of the rectum and colon) and burns.
 High levels of sun exposure can result in increased risk of sunburn and skin cancer.

-- Cancer Prevention:
+- Cancer Treatment and Prevention:

 Do Not Take If